DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/onExporting.md

 Specifies whether to export only selected data.

 ---
 You can use this function to adjust column properties before export.
-In the following code, the **column**.[visible](/api-reference/_hidden/GridBaseColumn/visible.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#visible') property's value is changed to export the hidden `ID` column to Excel file.
+In the following code, the **column**.[visible](/api-reference/_hidden/GridBaseColumn/visible.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#visible') property's value is changed to export the hidden `ID` column to an Excel file.

 ---